aidotse/startupkit-DF/dep/README.md

+These instruction and scripts have been deprecated.
+Consider the [examples](../examples/README.md) instead.

 # Startupkit-DF

 Startup kit for the data factory.
 We are providing a simplified cookbook to get you started as soon as possible.